-Cats Thrown from Car near Animal Shelter in the Poconos
+Surveillance Video Shows Cats Being Thrown From Car in Front of Animal Shelter in the Poconos

-STROUD TOWNSHIP Cats were thrown from a vehicle in front of an animal shelter in the Poconos and it was all caught on surveillance video.
+STROUD TOWNSHIP, Pa. -- Cats were thrown from a vehicle in front of an animal shelter in the Poconos, and it was all caught on surveillance video.

 Directors of AWSOM animal shelter near Stroudsburg are hoping someone can identify the vehicle.